MostroP2P/documentation/protocol/src/admin_settle_order.md

 }
 ```

-## Mostro updates parameterized replaceable events
+## Mostro updates addressable events

-Mostro will publish two parameterized replaceable messages, one for the order to update the status to `settled-by-admin`, this means that the hold invoice paid by the seller was settled:
+Mostro will publish two addressable events, one for the order to update the status to `settled-by-admin`, this means that the hold invoice paid by the seller was settled:

 ```json
 [